boydhont/LiveBrush/README.md

 # Live Brush

 ## What is Live Brush?
 Live Brush is a library for live coding with dynamic brushes, developed for Processing 3.
-Code brushes are dynamicly loaded from .java source files on the harddisk.
+Code brushes are dynamically loaded from .java source files on the harddisk.
 Brushes can be edited while running the Processing sketch, using a code editor of choice.
 Processing regognizes changes in the livebrush folder and updates the sketch accordingly.

 ## Why us LiveBrush?
 Live Brush is meant for live performing and rapid prototyping.
 Old Processing sketches can be easily recycled to create new interesting visuals in a few minutes, new concepts allow to be propotyped in an instance.